 limit clause

 Using limit clause you can limit the number of partitions you need to fetch.
 You can apply this on the entire table or on a sub partitions.
+This is especially useful when dealing with tables that have a large number of partitions.
 Lets check both the scenario below .

 SHOW PARTITIONS table_name [PARTITION(partition_spec)] [LIMIT rows];